AshFitz/we-went/README.md

 Name | Key in db | Field Type | Arguments :-----:|:-----:|:-----:|:-----:
 User | user | OneToOneField | User, on_delete=models.CASCADE, related_name="profile"

+## Features:

+### Featured that have been developed:

+* <p>Signup, a user can login and access their user profile.</p>
+* <p>A user that has signed up can like other users posts.</p>
+* <p>A user that has signed up can comment on other users posts as well as their own.
+They can also edit and delete these comments.</p>
+* <p>A user that has signed up can add their own post.
+They also have the option to edit and delete their posts.</p>
+* <p> All users can interact with the search bar to find post by keywords. </p>

+### Featured that have been developed:
+* <p> A filter by system, on the activity page.
+This will provide users with a more tailored experience, e.g. star rating, activity type, hashtags and Sunday activities ect.</p>
+*<p> Profile interaction, a user can follow other users and view their posts.</p>